Commemorative plaque at the birthplace of the Austrian Empress Elisabeth in Munich

 When did Sisi leave Munich?

 As an imperial guest, Sisi first stayed in the Hotel Vier Jahreszeiten.
-Here, Dittmann's wave bath swing became available in 1889 as the dernier cri in relaxation.
-This was a special, rounded tub that could be made to swing by means of shifting weights; the Empress of Austria is said to have swung on the wellness device so energetically that her bathwater overflowed into the rooms below.
-She was reportedly so embarrassed by this incident that she only ever stayed at the Bayerischer Hof from then on.
+Here, Dittmann's wave bath swing became available in 1889 as the latest trend in relaxation.
+This was a special, rounded tub that could be made to swing by shifting weights; the Empress of Austria is said to have enjoyed the wellness device so energetically that her bathwater overflowed into the rooms below.
+Reportedly embarrassed by the incident, she never stayed there again and from then on chose the Bayerischer Hof for her visits to Munich.

 The transformation into a self-confident empress

-The empress then spent almost two years away from court due to a lung disease and returned as a self-confident woman.
+The empress spent almost two years away from court due to a lung disease and returned as a self-confident woman.
 She organised her daily routine increasingly independently and devoted her time to writing poems and verses, her extensive beauty regime and sport.
 Her fourth and last child, Marie Valerie, was born in Hungary in 1868.
 Sisi adored the girl and, unlike her older children, a very intimate relationship developed.
-The suicide of her son Rudolf in 1889 hit Sisi hard and from then on she wore mainly black as an expression of her grief and withdrew from the public eye.
-She undertook many long journeys and remained in contact with her husband through correspondence.
+The death of her first daughter, Sophie, and the suicide of her son Rudolf in 1889 deeply affected Sisi and from then on she wore mainly black as an expression of her grief and withdrew from the public eye.

 Frequently asked questions about the Empress Sisi